 GPU sales sky-rocked in 2017, leading to a temporary hardware drought.
-While conventionally sold for advanced gaming systems, graphics cards are being utilised by crypto-miners for increasing the speed of mining their virtual crypto-currencies from online networks.
+While conventionally sold for advanced Gaming PCs, graphics cards are being utilised by crypto-miners for increasing the speed of mining their virtual crypto-currencies from online networks.
 Evidently, eager miners have been scooping up the best brand GPU’s in large volumes to run side-by-side in a bid to extend their crypto-currency mining profits.

 Gamers hopes on low resolution

 Over the last weeks, Bitcoin has seen a bipolar rate of success and value, peaking record values and then plummeting down into the depths of negative profit.
 This current trend has sparked huge interest with the general public in crypto-currencies that has seen the unusual crowds investing hardware and funds into various currencies, hoping to strike big.
 This is also a reason that GPU sales have been so rife and corrupt.